Clemapfel/mousetrap/docs/09_native_rendering.md

 ---

-In the [chapter on widgets](04_widgets.md), we noted that, so far, we were only create new widgets by combining already pre-defined widgets.
+In the [chapter on widgets](04_widgets.md), we learned that, so far, we can only create new widgets by combining already pre-defined widgets as a compound widget.
 We could create a widget that has a `Scale`, but we can't render our own scale with, for example, a square knob.
-In this chapter, we will change this.
-By using OpenGL to render any arbitrary shape, we can construct our own widgets pixel-by-pixel, line-by-line.
-Using this and the event system, we can craft our own `Scale` from scratch.
+In this chapter, this will change.
+By using the native rendering interface mousetrap provides, we are free to create any shape we want and assemble completely new widgets pixel-by-pixel, line-by-line.

 ## RendeArea